sanajitjana/leetcode/p/2785-sort-vowels-in-a-string/README.md

-# Sort Vowels in a String - [Leetcode Link](https://leetcode.com/problems/sort-vowels-in-a-string/)
+# Sort Vowels in a String - [Link](https://leetcode.com/problems/sort-vowels-in-a-string/)

 ## Question Description
 Given a string s, sort only the vowels in ascending order and keep other characters in place.